The Minimum Amount of Water Per Day To Survive: A Critical Guide

 A person can live for about a week without water under ideal conditions.
-Factors such as environment, health, age, and exertion will cause the body to lose water faster.
-A person can live for up to two weeks if only 16oz of water is consumed each day.
+Environmental factors, health, age, and exertion will cause the body to lose water faster.
+A person can live for up to two weeks if only 16oz of water is consumed daily.
 A minimum of one quart of water per day is required to keep an average adult male hydrated for up to a month.
 A minimum of two quarts a day is needed to live indefinitely.

 I’ve talked about storing water from an emergency preparedness perspective, but survival is a different animal.
 A freak situation could cut you off from your water stores at any time.
 We like to prep for earthquakes or other events that might happen, but what about fleeing from environmental disasters like flash floods or fires?
 Or finding yourself injured and stranded in the wilderness?
 Knowing how your body handles water and dehydration is key to survival.

-Science doesn’t have any firm answers on exactly how much water we need to survive each day.
+Science doesn’t offer any firm answers on exactly how much water we need to survive daily.
 Scientists don’t test fatal levels of dehydration in a controlled experiment because, well, people would have to die to complete the experiment.
 That’s clearly not ethical.

-We might not have the ability to predict the bare minimum amount of water we need to survive, but we know a few fundamental truths.
+We might not be able to predict the bare minimum amount of water we need to survive, but we know a few fundamental truths.
 An adult man in good health – let’s call him Average Guy – can live in a moderately dehydrated state for about four days before experiencing severe dehydration.
 A daily water intake of two cups can keep dehydration from reaching dangerous levels for an extended period.
 A full liter of water can keep even moderate dehydration at bay.

 But there is a caveat – Average Guy is in a place where the temperature is just right, with no direct sun and no wind.
 And he doesn’t think about moving anywhere, either.
 We’re rarely Average Guy.
-In most cases, surviving a crisis means we need to cover ground regardless of climate.
+In most cases, surviving a crisis means covering ground regardless of climate.
 It also calls for us to exert energy to build shelters, forage, hunt, and search for water that can be made safe.

 How does my body lose water?